cncf/tag-observability/working-groups/query-standardization/dsl-designer-interview-questions.md

       databases, etc.?
    1. If joining of various time series sources is available, how are differing retentions handled?
+1. How tightly coupled is the DSL to the data store model?
+(1 to 10 with 10 being extremely) tightly coupled)
+   1. Is the DSL flexible enough to operate on data in different storage formats or contexts?
+1. What character sets are supported by the DSL?
+   1. What characters are special or reserved in the DSL?
+1. Does the DSL allow for writing data or configuring the backing store or is it for querying only?

 ## Data Models

 Please answer any of the following questions about telemetry and data models that pertain to the DSL.
+Include information about what models are supported by the DSL and any aspects of the DSL that are tightly coupled to the models.

 ### Metrics

-For the purpose of this interview, metrics are defined as numerical measurements associated with an identifier (typically a metric name and key/value pair dimensions or tags) and a timestamp (sometimes a time range).
+For the purpose of this interview, metrics are defined as numerical measurements associated with an identifier (typically a metric name and key/value pair dimensions or tags; see the [identifiers](#identifiers) section) and a timestamp (sometimes a time range).
 Metric query results are generally numerical time series or a single number.

 1. What metric measurement types are supported?
 E.g. monotonic counters, gauges, deltas, rates, bucketed histograms, digests, booleans, etc.